samitha9125/eslint-plugin-props-validator/README.md

 Then configure the rules you want to use under the rules section.
 Once you enable this, it will errors for all the components that we have mentioned.

-Sample can be found below.
+A sample can be found below.

 ```yaml
 {